-COFO assists dental and medical professionals in the many legal issues that arise in their practices, including the transition of a professional practice.
-Such representation includes counsel regarding practice purchase agreements, corporate and partnership formation/dissolution, real estate acquisition and sale, leases, associate and employee agreements, space sharing agreements and accountants to address parties' concerns and complete the desired transaction, and all other related matters.
-We are committed to working closely with attorneys and practice brokers.
+Our dental and medical representation includes the transition of a professional practice, counsel regarding practice purchase agreements, corporate and partnership formation/dissolution, real estate acquisition and sale, leases, associate and employee agreements, and space sharing agreements, as well as consulting with client accountants to address parties' concerns and working closely with attorneys and practice brokers to complete the desired transaction and all other related matters.

-COFO’s dental and medical clients receive the strength, backing and solid reputation of an established Downtown SF Law Firm with the fee structure and personalized service of a local boutique law firm.
+COFO’s dental and medical clients receive the strength, backing, and solid reputation of our established Downtown SF Law Firm, with the fee structure and personalized service of a local boutique law firm.
 To help our clients predict expenses, wherever possible, we provide our services for a fixed fee or within a predictable range.

 Services We Offer

 Practice start-ups are sometimes a great path to ownership.
-As with any business, solid financial projections and proper legal planning and structure from the outset are critical to the success of a practice start-up.
+As with any business, from the outset solid financial projections and proper legal planning and structure are critical to the success of a practice start-up.

-The evaluation of entities, be it a sole proprietor, a corporation or a partnership, and discussion of lease terms or real estate purchases are also important to both practice purchases and start-ups.
+The evaluation of entities – be it a sole proprietor, a corporation, or a partnership – and discussion of lease terms or real estate purchases are also important to both practice purchases and start-ups.

 A sole proprietor is simply an unincorporated doctor practicing by himself or herself – no “official” documentation necessary.
-Alternatively, a doctor can choose to form and receive the benefits of a professional corporation while being the sole shareholder or with multiple other shareholders.
-And, a written general partnership with other doctors will also allow a doctor to practice in a group setting with well-defined parameters for partners’ duties and obligations for the success of the practice.
-Once the type of business entity is determined, COFO will prepare and file all of the appropriate documents and forms with the State of California.
+Alternatively, a doctor can choose to form and receive the benefits of a professional corporation, while being the sole shareholder or with multiple other shareholders.
+A written general partnership with other doctors will also allow a doctor to practice in a group setting with well-defined parameters for partners’ duties and obligations.
+Many configurations are possible.

 Office/Space Sharing – Sometimes, typically in geographical areas of higher rent, it makes economic sense for a practice to share space with another practice in a similar or complimentary specialty.
-In such instances, there are challenging issues to be addressed related to patient privacy, trade secrets, employees, restrictive covenants, and more.
+In such instances, there are challenging issues to be addressed such as patient privacy, trade secrets, employees, restrictive covenants, and more.

-A plan is paramount to assuring your wishes are adhered to and carried out – whether a legacy plan for transferring real estate or business assets or an estate plan to assure your end of life advice, desires and assets become a blessing to those who receive them.
+A plan is paramount to assuring your wishes are adhered to and carried out – whether a legacy plan for transferring real estate or business assets, or an estate plan to assure your end-of-life advice, desires, and assets become a blessing to those who receive them.

 Throughout the years, Thomas P. O’Toole has developed productive working relationships with many experienced industry professionals.
 Mr. O’Toole has been able to introduce clients to these professionals for one-off advice or career long guidance.

-Practice Brokers – A practice broker will perform many critical functions including assisting sellers in determining maximum practice value, broad based practice marketing and “quarterbacking” practice sales and transitions.
+Practice Brokers – A practice broker will perform many critical functions including: assisting sellers in determining maximum practice value, broad-based practice marketing, and “quarterbacking” practice sales and transitions.

 Accountants – It is important to any successful practice to have a CPA who is familiar with dental or medical practice financial performance and associated tax matters.

-Practice Consultants – These consultants are crucial for helping sellers prepare a practice for sale and for buyers optimizing post-purchase practice performance.
+Practice Consultants – These consultants are crucial for helping sellers prepare a practice for sale, and for buyers optimizing post-purchase practice performance.

 Title/Escrow Companies – The professional experience of escrow and title professionals will provide smooth and comprehensive closings for practice and real estate transactions.